GoogleCloudPlatform/go-storage-fio-engine-demo/README.md

 # `fio` ioengine for the Google Cloud Storage Rapid storage class (Go SDK)

-This is an external `fio` ioengine designed to maximize performance with Google Cloud Storage's Rapid storage class leveraging interfaces provided by the Google Cloud Storage Go SDK (`cloud.google.com/go/storage`) that have been optimized for it.
+This is an external `fio` ioengine designed to maximize performance with Google Cloud Storage's Rapid storage class.
+It leverages interfaces provided by the Google Cloud Storage Go SDK (`cloud.google.com/go/storage`) that have been optimized for Rapid.

 This engine also serves as a practical example of how to use the Go SDK to take advantage of the capabilites and performance offered by the Rapid